Dmytrostu/gitCoin/README.md

 Gitcoin is a cryptocurrency that only requires you and your counter-party to approve changes.
 We can accomplish this with GitHub Actions.
-To transact, make a pull-request with you and your counter-party's balance changed in balances.csv, and you both need to approve
+To transact, make a pull-request with you and your counter-party's balance changed in balances.csv